danhetrick/quirc/README.md

 ; Create some variables
 /var username quirc
 /var password changeme
-/var chanserv X@channels.undernet.org
+/var login_to_chanserv /msg X@channels.undernet.org $username $password

 /connect irc.undernet.org 6667      ; Connect to the server

-/delay 20 /msg $chanserv $username $password    ; Wait around for 20 seconds to make sure
+/delay 20 $login_to_chanserv        ; Wait around for 20 seconds to make sure
                                     ; we've connected, and then log into channel services

 /delay 25 /join #quirc              ; Join #quirc a few seconds after we log in

 /delay 30 /say Hello, everybody!    ; Send a message shortly after we join
 ```

 ## Quirc GUI